 The picture ID should be state-issued, like a driver’s license or state ID card.

 The proof of residency can include such things as an unpaid utility bill, occupancy permit, rental agreement, or a piece of first class mail.
 It should have your name and current address, and a recent date.
+Using an online statement or bill that you can show us will also work.

 If either of these requirements is a problem for you, come talk to the Director, Scott Bonner, about it.
 We want every Ferguson resident to get a library card and use it regularly!